LACMIP/emu/docs/_documentation/donating.md

 Are you planning to donate fossils to the LACMIP collections?
 This page outlines what steps you can expect in this process.

 :hourglass_flowing_sand: **If your donation is time sensitive**, please keep in mind that this process involves staff from multiple departments and takes time to be completed properly.
-We will do our best to accomodate your request, but for this reason, donations should be initiated with as much advance notice as possible.
+We will do our best to accommodate your request, but for this reason, donations should be initiated with as much advance notice as possible.
 Your patience and cooperation are greatly appreciated!
 {: .notice--warning}

 # Donation Workflow